Cincinnati Bengals vs. Cleveland Browns NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Browns stats and trends

-- Cleveland has four wins against the spread in eight games this season.
+- In Cleveland's eight games this season, it has four wins against the spread.

-- This year, the Browns won ATS in their only game as an underdog of 3 points or more.
+- The Browns have covered the spread once this year when underdogs by 2.5 points or more (in two chances).

-- Cleveland has gone over the point total in 50% of its opportunities this year (four times over eight games with a set point total).
+- Cleveland has gone over the point total in 50% of its opportunities this season (four times over eight games with a set point total).

-- When Cleveland puts up more than 20.3 points, it is 2-2 against the spread and 2-2 overall.
+- Cleveland is 2-2 against the spread and 2-2 overall in games when it puts up more than 20.3 points.

-- Cleveland is 3-1 against the spread and 2-2 overall when the team amasses more than 361.3 yards.
+- Cleveland is 3-1 against the spread and 2-2 overall when the team totals over 361.3 yards.

-- The Browns have eight giveaways this season, while the Bengals have nine takeaways.
+- The Browns have turned the ball over eight times, one fewer times than the Bengals have forced turnovers (9).

 Home and road insights

-- Cincinnati has one win against the spread, and is 2-1 overall, at home this year.
+- At home this season, Cincinnati has one win against the spread and is 2-1 overall.

-- In three home games this season, Cincinnati has gone over the total once.
+- This season, in three home games, Cincinnati has hit the over once.

-- Cleveland has two wins against the spread, and is 1-2 overall, away from home.
+- Cleveland is 1-2 overall, with two wins against the spread, away from home.

-- This year, in three road games, Cleveland has hit the over twice.
+- This season, in three away games, Cleveland has gone over the total twice.

 Powered by Data Skrive.